 Commercial software designers have a difficult problem.
 They attempt to provide customers with the data elements and logic structures through which problems in some domain can be solved.
 The difficulty with this is that while they may know a lot about people and a lot about the domain, they do not know the particular problem you are trying to solve.

 As a consequence, their solution, no matter how elegant, cheap, or popular, won't ever quite fit the problem at hand.
-Through skill with the software, or through an investment of time, we can learn to get quite close to what we need, but it is sometimes a fragile or time-consuming proximity.
+Through skill with the software, or through an investment of time, we can learn to get quite close to what we need, but it is sometimes a fragile or time-consuming approximation.

 Those who write their own software can construct a much tighter fit of solution to problem.
 Often, they can embed the logic of the conceptual solution directly into the software.
 This limits the utility of the software outside of the particular problem, while it may greatly enhance the ability of the developer to address the current problem.
 If you're doing commercial development, that's not good.
 If you're a carpenter using a jig to guide the production of unique parts for an assembly, it is routine.
 If you are a designer crafting a parametric solution to a design condition, it is increasingly common.
 If you're in this class, that's what we want to explore.